learn-co-students/module-2-code-challenge-round-1-atlanta-ds-091619-dsc-module-2-round-1-code-challenge-1571061761/README.md

     - Weight
     - Height
     - Types

-    - Abilities
+The `types` attribute is going to require some manipulation of the data.
+The API does not respond with the data in the desired format.
+You might want to write helper functions to convert the format the API responds with to a `list` of `strings`.

-For `Types` and `Abilities`, you might want to write helper functions to have each attribute just be a list of types and a list of abilities.
 Your output should look like this:

 ```
 {'id': 1,